-This two day course qualifies you as an Armed Forces Mental Health First Aider, giving you:
+This two day course trains you as an Armed Forces Mental Health First Aider, giving you:

 An in-depth understanding of mental health and the factors that affect wellbeing for the armed forces community